 One primary concern is the presence of carbohydrates in Fairlife milk and shakes, which, although lower than traditional options, can still affect blood sugar levels.

-Therefore, diabetics must be diligent in monitoring portion sizes and incorporating these products into their overall carbohydrate management plan to avoid significant fluctuations in blood glucose levels.
+Therefore, people with diabetes must diligently monitor portion sizes and incorporate these products into their overall carbohydrate management plan to avoid significant fluctuations in blood glucose levels.

 Additionally, some Fairlife products may contain sugar substitutes or artificial sweeteners, which can be a point of caution for individuals sensitive to these additives or those experiencing gastrointestinal discomfort.